lojikil/pastiche-npm-public/presentation.md

 ---

-# What can go wrong: names are footgun
+# what can go wrong: names are footgun

 let's look back at our `package.json`: